-Littleton Public Schools recently partnered with Denver Water to voluntarily test the drinking water in all Littleton Public Schools facilities to ensure it meets Environmental Protection Agency (EPA) guidelines for lead.
+Littleton Public Schools partnered with Denver Water to voluntarily test the drinking water in all Littleton Public Schools facilities to ensure it meets Environmental Protection Agency (EPA) guidelines for lead.
 There is no state or federal mandate requiring schools to do this.

 Thank you for your support as we continue to maintain our aging facilities and provide a safe and healthy environment in which to learn and work.

 Denver Water provides free lead tests for its customers as well as additional information